makimakers/azure-bot-ebb/README.md

 - [deploying on azure](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp)
 - Contributors need only be concerned with making pull requests to this repo.
 The core team of makimakers will manage the deployment of the bot on Azure.

+## Workflow
+As a best practice, no pushing is allowed to the master branch, please `git config branch.master.pushRemote no_push` in your local repo.
+Any commits to master must be merged via a pull request.
+Pushing to non-master branches will be allowed.

 ## Further reading